-Part of what it takes to run a club involves planning events and raising funds.
-To assist you, we have compiled a list of event ideas that you may want to try out.
+Raising funds is a creative and engaging way can be a challenge for members.
+To assist you, we have compiled a list of event ideas that clubs may want to try out.

-We suggest you connect with the Student Life Office, Rollins Student Center, Room 112 or the Student Service Coordinator at Upper Bucks or Lower Bucks Campuses if you have any questions or would like to talk about ideas to generate dollars.
+We suggest you connect with the Student Life and Athletic Programs Office, Rollins Student Center, Room 112 or the Upper Bucks Director or Lower Bucks Director about ideas to generate club dollars.

 You can run a raffle with virtually any prize.
 You will need to promote it well before the day of the event, and then again in the hours right before it is set to run.

 Student Life can help you come up with ideas for what event would best suit your club, as well as how to promote it so that it can be a success.
 Some common raffle themed events include:

 - 50/50 Raffles Sell tickets, and then take half of the proceeds for the club and half goes to the winner of the raffle.

 - Raffle off a Prize: Purchase a prize or get one donated and sell chances to win.